Thanjavur Medical College: Hospital

 The Thanjavur Medical College Hospital (TMCH) and the Raja Mirasdar Hospital are affiliated to the college.
-These hospitals are among the topnotch hospitals in Thanjavur.
+These hospitals are among the top-notch hospitals in Thanjavur.
 They are known to provide medical and therapeutic services.
-In the year 2006-07, about 5864 major and 3747 minor surgeries took place in Thanjavur Medical College.
-The Raja Mirasdar Hospital witnessed about 38065 surgeries in 2006-07.
-Trauma cases account for 90 percent of the inpatient admission daily in the hospital. this is a hospital.
+In the year 2006-07, about 5,864 major and 3,747 minor surgeries took place in Thanjavur Medical College.
+The Raja Mirasdar Hospital witnessed about 38,065 surgeries in 2006-07.
+Trauma cases account for 90 percent of the inpatient admissions daily in the hospital.
+This is a hospital.

 The medical college campus covers an area of 1 km^{2}.
 It is located on the western edge of Thanjavur city.
 The Thanjavur Medical College Hospital is situated on the southern edge of the campus.

 A new hospital complex at Thanjavur Medical College campus started functioning from the first week of June 2010.
-Constructed at a cost of Rs.
-38 crore, the buildings include a 300-bed hospital, provisions for the functioning of all specialty departments, out-patient ward, laboratory buildings, etc. Hospital sources said that super-specialty departments to be shifted to the new buildings are Neuro Surgery, Neurology, Urology, Nephrology, Medical Gastroenterology, Surgical Gastroenterology, Thoracic Medicine, Oto-Rhino-Laryngology (ENT), Cardiology, Cardio Thoracic Medicine, casualty block, laboratories and all outpatient wards.
-Rajah Mirasudhar Government Hospital in town where ENT, gynaecology and paediatrics departments are functioning will be left only with gynaecology and paediatrics.
+Constructed for ₹38 crore, the buildings include a 300-bed hospital, provisions for the functioning of all specialty departments, out-patient ward, laboratory buildings, etc. Hospital sources said that super-specialty departments to be shifted to the new buildings are Neuro Surgery, Neurology, Urology, Nephrology, Medical Gastroenterology, Surgical Gastroenterology, Thoracic Medicine, Oto-Rhino-Laryngology (ENT), Cardiology, Cardio Thoracic Medicine, casualty block, laboratories, and all outpatient wards.
+Rajah Mirasudhar Government Hospital in town, where ENT, gynaecology, and paediatrics departments are functioning, will be left only with gynaecology and paediatrics.

 Campus

 Hostel Fleming is the biggest hostel in TMC and is on the eastern edge of the campus.
-Hostel Paradise and House of Lords are the other two hostel for men.
-Hostel Skylark and Hostel Paragon are the women's Hostel.
+Hostel Paradise and House of Lords are the other two hostels for men.
+Hostel Skylark and Hostel Paragon are the women's hostels.
 The CRRI or House Surgeon's Hostels are for men and women.

-TMC has vast expanses of land that was recently cleared of all the sludge and made green by a drive of the corporation.
+TMC has vast expanses of land that were recently cleared of all the sludge and made green by a drive of the corporation.
 The college ground is vast.
 Four gates allow entry into the college from the Thanjavur-Vallam Road.